Assault/Domestic Assault Defence Lawyer Vaughan ON

 A conviction of assault results in a criminal record and other possible consequences as a result of your actions.
 During your arrest, your fingerprints are taken and a DNA sample may be collected and these could be uploaded to police databases across the country.
 You might face jail time, risk your employment, and hurt your reputation in the community.

-If you have been charged with assault, you need to learn about your rights and possible defences against the charges by contacting Vaughan criminal defence lawyer Rudi Covre.
+If you have been charged with assault, you need to learn about your rights and possible defences against the charges by contacting Vaughan Assault/Domestic Assault Defence Lawyer Rudi Covre.

 Types of Assault Offences